Osaka Itinerary with Kids: 4 Days of Fun

 Here you can spend the morning with your child exploring the museum and making your own custom cup ramen.
 If your child is at least 7 years old, you can reserve a spot in advance for them to participate in the Chicken Ramen Factory as well.

-Make sure to try some of the fried momiji (maple leaves) along the way!
+Make sure to try some of the momiji tempura (maple leaves) along the way!

 There is also an insect museum that you’ll encounter while you walk to the waterfalls, so make sure not to miss it.
 Everything in it can be seen in less than an hour.